unniisme/cppBootcamp/session_notes.md

 Just brief overview.
 Use fibonacci as example

 ### Strings
 Emphasize that strings are just a list of characters.
+Demonstrate
-Demonstrate Show char[] as well as strings separately
+Show char[] as well as strings separately
 Use ```<string>``` header

-Q. Draw an n sided pyramid using '*'
+Q. Draw an n sided pyramid using '*'s
+Q. Write a program that reverses a string

+### Pointers
+Start talking about checking the equivalence of 2 strings.
+Extend to equivalence of arrays. (also sneak in string.compare)
+Demonstrate a pass by reference function

+### GCC and linux
+If enough participants have a linux machine, demonstrate basic linux commands such as cd and ls, then show gcc

+End with a brief mention of dual boot.
+Dual boot will be taken in a separate session